 My path to becoming a professional photographer was not a linear one.
 I first became fascinated as a child, in what was then the Soviet Union, spending time with my father in his make-shift darkroom.
 I never got tired of seeing unrecognizable, unidentifiable shapes projected from black and white negatives, and then watching images magically appear in the developer tray.

-Years later, my family moved to California where I studied architecture at UC Berkeley, and also taking courses in painting, drawing and photography.
+Years later, my family moved to California where I studied architecture at UC Berkeley, and took courses in painting, drawing and photography.
 Right as I was about to graduate, I realized that photography has truly captured my interest.

 The year was 1989, when professional photographers were using a 4X5 camera, shooting transparencies.
 The process was slow and painstaking, and the media unforgiving.
 As the art advanced engaging digital technology, the lessons learned previously provided a foundation to further develop my methods and style of work.
 Digital tools give me an opportunity to use the space itself as a canvas, letting me build mood and atmosphere by layering light within the space.